Chicago Stars FC: Rory Dames/Arnim Whisler scandal

-“Three former Red Stars players, including one who played on the team at the time of the investigation, told The Post that they had wanted to speak to U.S. Soccer investigators but had never heard from them,” reported Hensley-Clancy.
-“Two had left the team because of Dames’s abuse, they said.”
+"Three former Red Stars players, including one who played on the team at the time of the investigation, told The Post that they had wanted to speak to U.S. Soccer investigators but had never heard from them," reported Molly Hensley-Clancy.
+"Two had left the team because of Dames's abuse, they said."

-In February 2022, the Washington Post published a follow up story reporting claims of misconduct dating back to the late 1990’s, including a 1998 police report involving a youth player Dames coached at Chicago Eclipse Select.
+In February 2022, the Washington Post published a follow-up story reporting claims of misconduct dating back to the late 1990s, including a 1998 police report involving a youth player Dames coached at Chicago Eclipse Select.
 The allegations went further, including multiple players claiming to have had a sexual relationship with Dames when they played for him at Eclipse.
-An accuser claimed that sex “felt almost expected”.
+An accuser claimed that sex "felt almost expected".
 The verbal abuse also included constant name-calling.

-Dames’ role in the founding of Elite Clubs National League, an elite group of youth soccer clubs, of which he sat on the Board of Directors, and his role with the Chicago Red Stars and NWSL, played a role in players not speaking up, according to accusers.
-Players and parents were afraid Dames “could ruin the chance at a scholarship or a spot in the professional league,” if they spoke up.
-“But the monopoly over Chicago soccer, our belief that his connection to the college world was the only connection we would have — he used all of that to get away with doing and saying whatever the hell he wanted to us,” said an accuser.
+Dames' role in the founding of Elite Clubs National League, an elite group of youth soccer clubs of which he sat on the Board of Directors, and his role with the Chicago Red Stars and NWSL, played a role in players not speaking up, according to accusers.
+Players and parents were afraid Dames "could ruin the chance at a scholarship or a spot in the professional league" if they spoke up.
+An accuser said that "the monopoly over Chicago soccer, our belief that his connection to the college world was the only connection we would have — he used all of that to get away with doing and saying whatever the hell he wanted to us."

 Initially, Arnim Whisler, the owner and chairman of the Red Stars, denied any knowledge of or complicity in Dames's abuse, claiming that "I have always strived to ensure that everyone hired in our environment is of high character and shares our positive values."
-However, an investigation by former U.S Attorney General Sally Yates revealed that not only had Whisler known about Dames's abusive behavior for years, but he had chosen to ignore it, given Dames's successful record as a coach.
+However, an investigation by former U.S. Attorney General Sally Yates revealed that not only had Whisler known about Dames's abusive behavior for years, but he had chosen to ignore it, given Dames's successful record as a coach.
 Yates's investigation also found that Whisler neglected to run a background check on Dames before hiring him.
-On October 4, 2022, the day after Yates's report was released, Whisler resigned from the NWSL Board of Directors in disgrace, giving up operational control of the Red Stars.
+On October 4, 2022, the day after Yates's report was released, Whisler resigned from the NWSL Board of Directors, giving up operational control of the Red Stars.
 On December 2, 2022, Whisler announced his intention to sell the team.
-On January 9, 2023, Whisler and the Red Stars were fined 1.5 million dollars, and Dames was banned from ever coaching again.
+On January 9, 2023, Whisler and the Red Stars were fined $1.5 million, and Dames was banned from ever coaching in the NWSL again.